Skip to primary navigation Skip to content Skip to footer

 Day of Week Time of Day Adult Youth (age 5-12) Senior (65+

-I’ll try to update the pricing periodically, but your lowest-priced tickets are always going to be on weekday mornings (followed by weekday evenings).
+I’ll try to update the pricing periodically, but your lowest-priced tickets are always going to be on weekday mornings/evenings.
 Conveniently enough, this is also when you’ll encounter the smallest crowds, so it’s a win/win.

-My personal favorite strategy is to try to go up around sunset, so you can not only save some money but stick around for both daylight and nighttime views of the city.
+My favorite strategy is to try to go up around sunset, which not only saves some money but gives you both daylight and nighttime views of the city.

 Columbia Center Tower